Our Governors play a key role in our continued improvements, and bring a range of skills and expertise to our academy.

 I am the vicar of St. Chad’s and St. Matthews.
 I am, therefore, a Foundation Governor and am there to ensure that the Church of England nature of school is upheld and promoted.
 Before becoming a vicar I was a teacher and have a lifelong interest in education in many forms.
 I have experienced schools as a teacher, parent and have been a school governor in several different places for the past 20 years.

-I am lucky enough to have become a governor of St Chad’s Primary Academy.
+I am lucky enough to have become a governor of Trinity Academy St Chad’s.
 Born and brought up in the local area, I have sought to support my local community over several decades, as a secondary school teacher.
 I have one daughter, who has grown-up to become a teacher too.
 I am able to offer my skills-base and experience by diversifying into the support of primary-aged children.
 By working as a part of the governance team, I hope to not only aid our students’ academic progress over time, but also to offer an holistic, supportive perspective, which can take into account the challenges our young people can face, as they engage with school life and prepare for the different stages of growing-up.
 It is an honour to support them in their journey to fulfil their potential.